Top things to do in Iceland

 Our first stop was at the historical Goðafoss waterfall.
 Goðafoss waterfall is one of the most beautiful waterfalls in Iceland.
 It has a drop of 12 meters and a width of 30 meters.
 It is situated in the 180 kilometres long glacial and spring water river, Skjálfandafljót, Iceland's 4th longest river.

-The name of Goðafoss stems from when the conversion to Christianity was made in the year 1000. Þorgeir ljósvetningagoði, the ex-pagan chieftain, right after returning from Alþingi Parliament where the conversion was made, is said to have thrown his statues of the pagan Norse gods into the waterfall.
-And the waterfall got its name Goðafoss - the waterfall of the Gods.
-I have written a detailed travel-blog on Goðafoss:
+The name of Goðafoss stems from when the conversion to Christianity was made in the year 1000. Þorgeir ljósvetningagoði, the ex-pagan chieftain, right after returning from Alþingi Parliament where the conversion was made, might have thrown his statues of the pagan Norse gods into the waterfall.

 The Historical Goðafoss Waterfall in Skjálfandafljót River in North-Iceland

 Our second stop was a short photo stop by the lava pillars by Lake Mývatn where we stopped for 5-10 minutes.
-Lake Mývatn is Iceland's 4th largest lake and was created in a basaltic lava eruption 2300 years ago.
-The surrounding landscape in the Mývatn area is extraordinary.
-There are so many wonderful lava formations in this area, including the lava pillars by and in Lake Mývatn and Dimmuborgir.
+Lake Mývatn is Iceland's 4th largest lake and was created in a basaltic lava eruption 2,300 years ago.

 The amazing Mývatn & Krafla Area in North-Iceland - a Compilation of the wonderful Sights

-We now visited Mt.
-Námafjall and the high-temperature area, Hverarönd.
+We now visited Námafjall and the high-temperature area, Hverarönd.
 So our third stop was made amongst boiling and bubbling mud pools in a part of Iceland which looks like you have landed on the moon.

 This high-temperature geothermal area is often referred to as Hell's Kitchen, as it is boiling and steaming and emitting an overwhelming smell of sulfur caused by the steam and the fumarole gas.
-If you join the Mývatn tour offered by Saga Travel, then you will get more time in this amazing area.
-I have joined that tour and written a travel-blog about it:

 A wonderful Day of exploring the extraordinary Mývatn Area in North-Iceland

 Our fourth stop was on the western side of the amazing Dettifoss waterfall.
-There is a 15-minute walk down to the waterfall and our guide joined us and stayed with us for the whole duration of this tour, which I find very reassuring.
+There is a 10-minute walk down to the waterfall and our guide joined us and stayed with us for the whole duration of this tour, which I find very reassuring.

 I have joined a tour where there was limited guidance, which was no good at all and extremely rushed, so I would always recommend fully guided tours to our foreign visitors.